How to Estimate Electrical Work: A Complete Guide to Pricing, Bidding & Quoting Electrical Jobs

 If you’re bidding on commercial or construction electrical jobs, you’ll often receive a request for proposal (RFP) that details the specifications of the job.

-Review this document carefully to make sure your electrical pricing accurately reflects the specific requirements in the RFP.
+Review this document carefully to make sure you have an accurate electrical estimate that reflects the specific requirements in the RFP.
 If anything is unclear, ask questions to get clarification before continuing on to the next step.

 Carefully analyze any pictures, architectural and construction drawings, or blueprints provided to understand the electrical requirements for the job.